Code-Institute-Submissions/sneakerfans-ms3/TESTING.md

 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">

 ### Modal Testing
 Defensive programming has been used to make sure a user does not delete data by accident.
 To achieve this all delete buttons have been wired up to modals to ask the user if they are sure they want to delete.
 Modals have been checked to see if their buttons work logically.
-The cancel button closes the modal while the delete button removes the data from the datbase and redirects the user to the previous page which they came from.
+The No button closes the modal while the Yes button removes the data from the datbase and redirects the user to the previous page which they came from.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">

 ## CRUD Testing:
-I have inspected the website on all devices to ensure it functionality meets CRUD standards.
+I have inspected the website on all devices to ensure its functionality meets CRUD standards.
 All users have the ability to Create, Read, Update and Delete content that belongs to them.
 * **Step 1**: Visit site and view data from existing users in the browse collection and home pages.
 * **Step 2**: Create an account via the sign up form.
 * **Step 3**: Add data to your profile using the add sneakers form.